PhD students 3rd cohort

 April 2021-September 2021 Junior Owned Media Consultant with focus on content/online editing at iProspect/dentsu international

-since October 2021 Freelance editor for denstu Germany GmbH
+October 2021-December 2022 Freelance editor for denstu Germany GmbH

-since October 2021 Member of the graduate school “Modell Romantik”
+October 2021-September 2024 Member of the graduate school “Modell Romantik”

 PhD project

-Celticism as a Romantic Project – the Gaelic Revival around 1900
+Celticism as a Romantic Project – the Irish Revival around 1900